 Nearly all men have some hair loss by the time they are in their 60s.
 However, the age the hair loss starts is variable.
 About three in ten men aged 30 years and half of men aged 50 years have significant balding.

 A similar condition affects women but in a different pattern.
 In women it tends to particularly affect the top of the head.
 It may also be a more general thinning of hair all over the head.
 Hair thinning in women is much more common after the menopause.
 Around a third of white Caucasian women in the UK have some hair loss once they reach the age of 70.
+You can read more about this in the separate article called Understanding female hair loss.

 What causes male pattern baldness?

 Hair is made in hair follicles which are like tiny pouches just under the skin surface.
 A hair normally grows from each follicle for about three years.
 It is then shed and a new hair grows from the follicle.
-This cycle of hair growth, shedding and new growth goes on throughout life.
+This cycle of hair growth, shedding and new growth, goes on throughout life.
 The following is thought to occur in men as they gradually become bald:

 - Affected hair follicles on the scalp gradually become smaller than normal.